-To become a licensed Riding Instructor you must pass the Safety and Basic Knowledge exam and be qualified as a riding instructor through a recognized governing authority or certifying entity or have served an apprentice program of at least six months and that includes 60 hours of teaching mounted students at a licensed stable under the direct supervision of a licensed mentor.
+To become a licensed Riding Instructor you must pass the Safety and Basic Knowledge exam and either be qualified as a riding instructor through a recognized governing authority or similar approved certifying entity, or have successfully completed an apprentice program of at least six months and that includes 60 hours of teaching mounted students at a licensed stable under the direct supervision of a licensed mentor.

 Safety and Basic Knowlege Exam